isabella232/dtm.en/help/using/tools-reference/google-universal-analytics.md

   </tr>
   <tr>
    <td colname="col1"> <p>Google Universal Analytics page code is already present </p> </td>
-   <td colname="col2"> <p> Prevents dynamic tag management from installing Google Analytics page code if it is already present on your site.
-This feature allows you to use dynamic tag management to add to your existing implementation, rather than starting from scratch.
+   <td colname="col2"> <p> Prevents Dynamic Tag Management from installing Google Analytics page code if it is already present on your site.
+This feature allows you to use Dynamic Tag Management to add to your existing implementation, rather than starting from scratch.
 Ensure that you properly set your tracker name when checking this box. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Enable EU compliance for Google Universal Analytics </p> </td>